 4. Stay proactive to mitigate risks in advance

-AKA, always have a plan B.
+AKA, always have a contingency plan.

 Falling behind on a project can sometimes be out of your control and eventually happens to everyone.
 Maintain a competitive edge and establish yourself as a proactive leader by having a process in place to move forward when things don’t go your way.
 It may not be perfect, but it’s something, and that counts!